gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_add-digests.md

 ## component-cli component-archive signature add-digests

-fetch the component descriptor from a oci registry and add digests
+fetch the component descriptor from an oci registry and add digests

 ### Synopsis

-		fetch the component descriptor from a oci registry and add digests.
+		fetch the component descriptor from an oci registry and add digests.
 Optionally resolve and digest the referenced component descriptors.

 ```